AlexPizarro7/Kepler/README.md

 Be sure to install [Docker Desktop](https://www.docker.com/products/docker-desktop/)

+### For development
+For development environments, open up a terminal and ensure you are in the root directory of the repository and then run `docker-compose -f docker-compose.dev.yaml up -d --build`.
+!
+This will build the required docker containers and start the application in the unoptimized development mode.

+### For production
+For production environments, open up a terminal and ensure you are in the root directory of the repository and then run `docker-compose -f docker-compose.yaml up -d --build`.
+!
+This will build the required docker containers and start the application using the optimized Vite build mode

 To build the architecture to your machine run `docker-compose build`

 And to run the application simply run `docker-compose up` add the ` -d` option to run the server in the background.